No Cause for Alarm

 No Cause for Alarm was the first album released by Violinski.
 It became a minor hit on the albums chart, and it contained their only hit single—"Clog Dance", it reached number 17 on the UK singles chart.
 Another single from the album, "Save Me", failed to chart.
-The album was re-released in the U.S. under the name Whirling Dervish in 1982.
+The album was re-released in the US under the name Whirling Dervish in 1982.
 The cover photography was by Fin Costello.